 Best for: Historical Georgian building

+This neighbourhood offers a local feel and lots of appealing places to eat, drink and shop.
 Plus close proximity to the Water of Leith and the New Town.
 Just beyond the latter is Princes Street, the city’s main thoroughfare.

 Compact and larger boutique-style rooms can be found within this property, offering modern luxuries like slate bathrooms, big plasma screen TVs and goose down bedding.

-Some accommodation comes with a private garden area, a jacuzzi or dramatic full-length windows.
+I love that some accommodation comes with a private garden area, a jacuzzi or dramatic full-length windows.

 Pin it: